 How much can I contribute to my HSA?

-If you have an HSA-eligible high-deductible health plan and you're under 55, you may contribute the following amounts to your HSA for 2020 and 2021.
-You have until the tax return deadline (including extensions) to make contributions every year—and you may deduct your full contribution.
+If you have an HSA eligible high deductible health plan and you're under 55, you may contribute the following amounts to your HSA for 2022.
+You have until the tax return deadline (including extensions) to make contributions every year — and you may deduct your full contribution:

 Once you reach age 55, you may also be eligible for an HSA catch-up contribution, which allows you to add an extra $1,000 per year.
 This could be handy as you get older and the cost of healthcare becomes more costly.
 It may also allow you to save and invest money into your HSA to pay for healthcare expenses, like long-term care, in retirement.